sbu-fsl/Metis-Replayer/README.md

 # JFS Kernel Hang Bug Reproduction

-We have prepared scripts to reproduce the non-deterministic Kernel Hang bug in JFS (likely a race).
-We have used Linux Kernel v6.6.1 in our experiments.
+We have prepared scripts to reproduce a non-deterministic Kernel Hang bug (likely a race) in the Journaled File System (JFS).
+We have used Linux Kernel v6.6.1 and v6.9.4 in our experiments, however, we recommend using v6.9.4.
+A sample dmesg kernel log, captured during this hang bug triggered using our replayer on JFS (mounted on a ramdisk with Linux v6.9.4), is available in this repository as dmesg_jfs_kernel_hang.txt.

 * To setup JFS, execute the following command: